AlexisHutin/AlexisHutin/README.md

 ## About Me

-I'm a developer based in Rennes, passionate about crafting innovative solutions and exploring emerging technologies.
+I’m a Rennes‑based developer obsessed with crafting innovative solutions and exploring emerging tech.
-When I'm not coding, you'll probably find me managing my homelab server, where I host a variety of services ranging from self-hosted applications to experimental projects.
+When I’m not coding, I’m deep in my homelab—self‑hosting services, experimenting, automating, and learning by doing.
-I have a deep-seated passion for new technologies and love to dive into experimentation, pushing the boundaries of what's possible and learning along the way.
+I love pushing boundaries, sharing discoveries, and growing through every challenge.

-For more details on my homelab setup and projects, check out [my homelab repository 🧪](https://github.com/AlexisHutin/home_lab/tree/main).
+🔧 Peek into my homelab and experiments in [my homelab repository 🧪](https://github.com/AlexisHutin/home_lab/tree/main).

 ## Exciting Experiences